junxit/us-congress-bills-112/metadata.md

 - 2012-03-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1418)
 - 2012-03-20 — The previous question was ordered pursuant to the rule. (consideration: CR H1417)
 - 2012-03-20 — UNFINISHED BUSINESS - The Chair announced that the unfinished question was on the adoption of amendments which had previously been debated and on which further proceedings were postponed.
+- 2012-03-21 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.